rubocop/ruby-style-guide/README.md

 * <a name="no-datetime"></a>
-  Don't use `DateTime` unless you need to account for historical calendar reform -- and if you do, explicitly specify the `start` argument to clearly state your intentions.
+  Don't use `DateTime` unless you need to account for historical calendar reform—and if you do, explicitly specify the `start` argument to clearly state your intentions.
 <sup>[[link](#no-datetime)]</sup>